PepsiCo CEO Indra Nooyi is stepping down

 She helped turn Pepsi into one of the most successful food and beverage companies in the world.
 Sales grew 80% during her 12-year tenure.
 She spearheaded Pepsi's transition to a greener, more environmentally aware company.

 Nooyi has been with Pepsi for 24 years.
-Before becoming CEO she led the company's expansion through acquisitions, including its 2001 purchase of Quaker Oats Co.
+Before becoming CEO, she led the company's expansion through acquisitions, including its 2001 purchase of Quaker Oats.
 She earned $31 million last year, and $87 million over the last three years, according to company filings.

 "Growing up in India, I never imagined I'd have the opportunity to lead such an extraordinary company," she said.

 Her departure leaves only 24 women leading Fortune 500 companies, after Beth Ford became the CEO of Land O'Lakes just last week.
-Just more than a year ago there were 32 women leading Fortune 500 companies, meaning that the number of women in top jobs at the nation's largest companies has dropped by more than 20% in just over a year.
+Just more than a year ago, there were 32 women leading Fortune 500 companies.

-Since the middle of last year several high-profile female CEOs announced they were stepping down last year, including Marissa Mayer at Yahoo, Irene Rosenfeld at Mondelez (MDLZ) and Meg Whitman of Hewlett Packard Enterprise (HPE).
+Since the middle of last year, several high-profile female CEOs have announced they were stepping down, including Marissa Mayer at Yahoo, Irene Rosenfeld at Mondelez (MDLZ) and Meg Whitman of Hewlett Packard Enterprise (HPE).

 Related: Why it matters so much every time a woman CEO leaves